-If changes in diet and medication cannot improve the condition, gastrointestinal stimulation by surgically-implanting a battery-operated device under the skin of the belly, may be used.
+If changes in diet and medication cannot improve the condition, gastrointestinal stimulation by surgically-implanting a battery-operated device under the belly’s skin may be used.
 This device sends electrical impulses to help stimulate the muscles involved in controlling the passage of food.
 The use of this option should only be within a limited time.
-Otherwise, the patient would be at risk of developing infection, a hole through the stomach wall, or the device may also dislodge.
+Otherwise, the patient would be at risk of developing an infection, a hole through the stomach wall, or the device may also dislodge.

 3. Feeding Tube

 In severe cases of gastroparesis wherein normal ingestion and proper digestion of food is nearly impossible, a feeding tube may be recommended as gastroparesis treatment for proper nourishment while the dysmotility is addressed.

 If all other solutions fail, procedures like gastroenterostomy and gastrojejunostomy may be advised.
 These can be used to create a new opening between the stomach and small intestine or the stomach may also be linked directly to the jejunum.